trackit/aws-api-gateway-cognito/README.md

 ## Deployment

-You can now start the deployment into using the serverless command: `serverless deploy`.
+You can now start the deployment into using the serverless command: `$> serverless deploy`.

 ## Test your API Gateway with Cognito